rehmpke/markdown/digitalocean.md

 # DigitalOcean build and deployment

 Building a deployment proceedure to the web.
+This builds an Ubuntu 16.04.4 x64 instance.
+Adds NGINX web server.

+## Create a server
-## Setup a droplet
+### Setup a droplet

 -   Then a droplet type which was Ubuntu 16.04.4 x64, memory 1gb, 1 vCPUs, SSD Disk 25GB, Transfer 1 TB, Price $5/month
 -   Choose a datacenter region.
 I used New York 3.